-Here’s the Top Five Reasons Why I Chose to Use Grass-Fed Butter in My Product:
+Here’s the Top Six Reasons Why I Choose to Use Grass-Fed Butter in My Product:

 Omega-3 and omega-6 are known as the Essential Fatty Acids, “essential” because your body can’t make them.
 Milk fat contains approximately 400 different fatty acids, which makes it the most complex of all natural fats!(1) Studies have shown that cows grazing exclusively on grass contain more omega-3 fatty acids than the non-grazers and the healthy ratio of the omega-3 to omega-6 in milk fat is especially beneficial.
 (2)

 Conjugated Linoleic Acids (CLA’s):

 You hear peoples talking about them all of the time, right?
 If you do, it’s probably because of their association with reducing belly fat.
 Grass fed butter contains five more times of this beneficial fatty acid than conventional butter.(3)